ices-tools-prod/icesSAG/cran-comments.md

 Package was archived on CRAN

 CRAN repository db overrides:
-  X-CRAN-Comment: Archived on 2019-03-05 as requires archived package
+  X-CRAN-Comment: Archived on 2020-08-07 as it requires archived
-    'icesVocab'.
+    package 'icesVocab'.

-## Reverse dependencies

-There are no reverse dependencies yet.